microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 In order to deploy modules to your device, you will need access to a container respository.
 Refer to the "Create a container registry" section in [Tutorial: Develop a C# IoT Edge module and deploy to your simulated device](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module)

-When following the sample, consider "{ACR_*}" notation, to replace those values with the correct values for your container repository.
+When following the sample, replace any "{ACR_*}" values with the correct values for your container repository.

 Be sure to log into the container respository from your device.